Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 -   `options` **[Object][4]?**  (optional, default `{}`)
     -   `options.bandwidth` **BandwidthControls?** Options for configuring media's bandwidth.

-### startVideo
+### startScreenshare

-Adds local video to an ongoing Call, to start sending to the remote participant.
+Adds local screenshare to an ongoing Call, to start sending to the remote participant.

 The latest SDK release (v4.X+) has not yet implemented this API in the